Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Numerical Examples

-Generation and meshing of the 30 fracture networks is performed using the {\sc dfnWorks} computational suite~\cite{hyman2015dfnworks}.
-A conforming Delaunay triangulation on each network is performed using the feature-rejection algorithm for meshing ({\sc fram})~\cite{hyman2014conforming}.
-The parallelized subsurface flow and reactive transport code {\sc pflotran}~\cite{lichtner2015pflotran} which uses {\sc PETSc} is applied to obtain the solution to Laplace's equation.
-The 30 test DFN have fracture lengths that are drawn from a power-law distribution (a commonly observed property in the natural world~\cite{bonnet2001scaling}).
 Each DFN is constructed in a cubic domain with sides of length \SI{15}{\meter} and are composed of circular fractures with uniformly random orientations and uniformly random centers.
-Fracture radii $r$ [m] are sampled from a truncated power law distribution with exponent $\alpha= 2.6$ and upper and lower cutoffs ($r_u= \SI{5}{\meter}$; $r_0=\SI{1}{m}$), with probability density function of
+Fracture radii $r$ [m] are sampled from a truncated power law distribution (a commonly observed property in the natural world~\citep{bonnet2001scaling}) with exponent $\alpha= 2.6$ and upper and lower cutoffs ($r_u= \SI{5}{\meter}$; $r_0=\SI{1}{m}$), with probability density function of

-The choice of exponent and cut offs are selected such that no single fracture directly connects inflow and outflow boundaries.
+The choice of exponent and cutoffs are selected such that no single fracture directly connects inflow and outflow boundaries.
 Variability in hydraulic properties is included into the network by correlating fracture apertures to their radii.
-We use a positively correlated power-law relationship $b = \gamma r^\beta\,$ where $\gamma=5.0\times 10^{-5}$ and $\beta=0.5$ are dimensionless parameters.
+We use a positively correlated power-law relationship $b = 5.0\times 10^{-5} \sqrt{r}\,$.

-On average the networks contain around 470 fractures.
+On average, the networks contain around 470 fractures.
 In the graph representation, there are around 470 nodes and 645 edges.
 When using a uniform mesh, there are, on average, one million nodes in the mesh (997,221) and nearly two million triangles (1,964,988).
 The graph based on the uniform mesh is made up of just under one million vertices and close to 3 million edges (2,962,302), on average.
-Thus, when partitioning the graph based on the uniform mesh there are 2000 times more vertices than when partitioning the graph based solely on the DFN topology.
+Thus, when partitioning the graph based on the uniform mesh, there are two thousand times more vertices than when partitioning the graph based solely on the DFN topology.
 In the case of the variable mesh, there are around half a million nodes (415,206) and three quarter million triangles (836,452), on average.
 Therefore the graph based on the variable mesh is made up of just under half a million vertices and over one million edges (1,251,751), on average.
-Thus, when partitioning graph based on the variable mesh there are about 1000 times more vertices than when partitioning the graph based solely on the DFN topology.
+Thus, when partitioning the graph based on the variable mesh, there are about one thousand times more vertices than when partitioning the graph based solely on the DFN topology.